MarkLannen/MART441_Work/HW-4/README.md

 ## Difficulties

-One difficulty was that my text box and submit button are still displaying on the last step where there are no choices.
-As far as I can tell they should be hidden.
-Will have to look at that and maybe see what is going wrong tomorrow.

-Also, my else statements past the first choice are not working.
+My else statements past the first choice are not working.
 If I type gibberish in to the text box I don't get the message that I should.
+Will post to github issues and see if anyone has a solution.